r-and-gama/rama/README.md

 ```
 and follow instructions

-Overwhise, you can use your own version GAMA engine
+Otherwise, you can use your own version GAMA engine

 ``` r
 setup_gama("path/to/gama")